mattermost/mattermost-handbook/operations/workplace/README.md

 It has three objectives:

-* Provide a workplace for Mattermost Staff
+* Provide a workplace for Mattermost staff.
-* Test pre-released builds of our core products
+* Test pre-released builds of our core products.
-* Engage with our [communities ](../../contributors/contributors/community.md)including contributors and partners
+* Engage with our [communities ](../../contributors/contributors/community.md)including contributors and partners.

 **The Mattermost pre-release server is NOT A PRODUCTION SERVER.** It is a live view of work-in-progress and will contain bugs and have occasional downtime.